Katschberg Tunnel (Special Toll)

 What is the Katschberg Tunnel?

 The Katschberg Tunnel is a so-called special toll route.
-This means that the Katschberg Tunnel is exempt from the general vignette requirement and instead a route toll (special toll) must be paid.
+This means that the tunnel is exempt from the general vignette requirement and instead a route toll (special toll) must be paid.
 Therefore, additional fees apply for using the Katschberg Tunnel, even if you already have a vignette or pay the distance-based toll.

 FAQ about the Katschberg Tunnel

-Is the Katschberg Tunnel subject to a (route) toll?
+Is the Katschberg Tunnel subject to a route toll?

 How long does it take to drive through the Tauern Tunnel (the Katschberg Tunnel is part of the Tauern Motorway)?